Al Soor Specialist Clinic

 EMOTIONAL AND MENTAL SYMPTOMS

-These symptoms affect how you feel inside and how you think.
+These symptoms impact how you feel internally and how you perceive the world.

 • Persistent Sadness or Low Mood